michaelkirk/georust_book/src/youre-projecting.md

 ## Working with What You've Got

 That's a quick look at some of the basics of working with geometry in Rust.
-Next, we'll go beyond the outline by diving into file formats like CSV and GeoJSON that can store attributes and other data alongside the shape of a feature.
+Next, we'll take a look at how to use file formats like CSV and GeoJSON that support *features* to go beyond just the shape of things.